while statement syntax

 # [1] 5

-In this article, you have learned the syntax of the while loop in R and how to use it to execute the block of code until the condition becomes false. while Loop is a basic statement that exists in any programming language when you want to repeat a task a defined number of times.
-There are three types of loops in R the for loop, the while loop, and the repeat loop.
+In this article, you have learned the syntax of the while loop in R and how to use it to execute the block of code until the condition becomes false.
+The while loop is a fundamental construct in programming for repeating a task a specified number of times.
+In R, there are three types of loops: the for loop, the while loop, and the repeat loop.

 Related Articles